-Often, motorcycle accidents result from the actions of a negligent motor vehicle driver.
-That is, the driver failed to operate the motor vehicle as a reasonably prudent person would under the same or similar circumstances.
+Motorcycle accidents are often the result of actions of a negligent motor vehicle driver.
+This means that the driver failed to operate their vehicle as would a reasonably prudent person would under the same or similar circumstances.
 Although a motor vehicle driver may quickly check his or her rear and sideview mirrors for other vehicles, motorcycles are much smaller and can be overlooked if the driver is not careful.

-Examples of negligent conduct that often contributes to motorcycle accidents include:
+Negligent driving conduct that often results in motorcycle accidents include:

 - Failure to yield the right-of-way;

 - Failure to keep a proper lookout, especially when changing lanes or merging;

 - Failure to follow traffic control devices, including red lights and stop signs;

 - Following too closely;

 - Distracted driving, especially texting while driving;

 - Driving while intoxicated or under the influence of drugs or alcohol; and

 Generally, in order to obtain compensation for bodily injuries following a motor vehicle accident in New York State, an individual must have sustained a “serious injury” as defined by Article 51 of the New York State Insurance Law.
 Information regarding the “serious injury” threshold can be found here.